wp-plugins/wp-club-manager/readme.txt

 Create and manage a sports club website quickly and easily using WordPress.
 Manage multiple teams in your club, player profiles and statistics, club staff, sponsors, league tables and keep track of upcoming and played matches all within one single plugin.

-= Features =
+= Features Include =

-Comes with all the tools you need to manage your sports club or team website.
-Features include:

-* Manage multiple teams
+* Manage multiple teams in your club
 * Player and staff profiles
 * Player ratings
 * Player stats for each season